 Finally we were on the real trail:

-For those considering the Beas de Granada hike know that it’s really not on a typical hiking trail but a dirt road.
 You’ll probably encounter dirt bikes, four wheelers, bikes, and possibly horses.

 We were passed a lot by dirt-bikes at first and then plenty of bikes later.
 At the end there was an actual paved road we had to walk up.
 It actually turned into a real hiking (dirt) path under some trees.
 However, for the most part this hike was completely on a road the whole time.